sensu/sensu-docs/content/sensu-go/5.2/getting-started/get-started.md

 ### Try enterprise features

-Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for enterprises, like LDAP authentication and integrations with industry-standard tools.
+Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for enterprises.

 - [Contact the sales team for a free trial][4]
 - [Learn more about enterprise features in Sensu Go][3]
 - [Get started with enterprise features in Sensu Go][5]

 [1]: ../sandbox
 [2]: ../../installation/install-sensu